Has your energy supplier told you to pay a Direct Debit (DD) amount that sounds wrong?

 If you cannot afford the high DD while complaints are going through, think about switching to paying the monthly bill instead.
-But to avoid high bill spikes in December-March, a direct debit is preferable as a long-term way to pay.
+But it is cheaper to pay by Direct Debit.
+And a DD also avoids the high bill spikes in December-March.
+So a direct debit is generally preferable as a long-term way to pay.

 Have you recently moved in?